 (10) A faculty or staff member who fails to pay for any citation within 10 working days will have the amount placed on accounts receivable and will forfeit their right to appeal.
-Staff at the Board on Public Safety Standards and Training (BPSST) who fail to pay fines will forfeit their parking privileges and/or have the issue deferred to the director of BPSST.
+Staff at the Department of Public Safety Standards and Training (DPSST) who fail to pay fines will forfeit their parking privileges and/or have the issue deferred to the director of DPSST.